 Total Value Procurement Route Short-listing of potential suppliers Receipt of Quotes / Tenders Delegated Authority for Contract Approval and Award Method of Contract Completion Transparency Code Obligations Under £25,000 Evidence of value for money; recommended seek two written quotations Head of Service or appointed deputy Via post or email to department Head of Service Signature and/or purchase order raised Publish details of all contracts over £5,000 in Council's Contracts Register £25,000 - £100,000 Three written quotations Tenders to be evaluated by a minimum of two officers.
-Quotations submitted via electronic procurement portal and electronically opened after closed date and time has passed Head of Service Sealing Publish details of all contracts over £5,000 in Council's Contracts Register £100,000 - EU Threshold (see intranet for current EU threshold) Invitation to tender, by advertisement on the Council's procurement portal and Contracts Finder.
+Quotations submitted via electronic procurement portal and electronically opened after closed date and time has passed Head of Service Signed by one Council officer with AuthoritySe aling Publish details of all contracts over £5,000 in Council's Contracts Register £100,000 - EU Threshold (s ee intranet for current EU threshold) Advertise Invitation to Tender on the Council's procurement portal and Contracts Finder.
 Other media can also be used Tenders to be evaluated by a minimum of two officers.
 Tenders submitted via Council's secure e-tendering platform and electronically opened once closing date and time has passed.
-Executive Member, Executive or relevant Committee Sealing Advertise all tenders and publish details of the Contract Award on Contracts Finder.
-Publish details of all contracts over £5,000 in Council's Contracts Register Above EU Threshold EU Procedure, or where this does not apply, invitation to tender to at least five Tenderers by advertisement on the Council's procurement portal, Contracts Finder and in the Official European Journal.
+Executive Member, Executive or relevant Committee Sealed and signed by one Council officer with Authority or Signed by two Council officers with Advertise all tenders and publish details of the Contract Award on Contracts Finder.
+Publish details of all contracts over

+Authority £5,000 in Council's Contracts Register Total Value Procurement Route Short-listing of potential suppliers Receipt of Quotes / Tenders Delegated Authority for Contract Approval and Award Method of Contract Completion Transparency Code Obligations Above EU Threshold EU Procedure, or where this does not apply, invitation to tender to at least five Tenderers by advertisement on the Council's procurement portal, Contracts Finder and in the Official European Journal.
 Other media may also be used.
 Tenders to be evaluated by a minimum of two officers.
-Approval of shortlist by, Head of Service and relevant Director Tenders submitted via Council's secure e-tendering platform and electronically opened once closing date and time has passed.
-Executive Member, Executive or relevant Committee Sealing Advertise all tenders in OJEU and then Contracts Finder.
+Approval of shortlist by , Head of Service and relevant Director Tenders submitted via Council's secure e-tendering platform and electronically opened once closing date and time has passed.
+Executive Member, Executive or relevant Committee Sealed and signed by one Council officer with Authority or signed by two Council officers with Authority Advertise all tenders in OJEU and then Contracts Finder.
 Publish details of Contract Award in OJEU and on Contracts Finder.
-Publish details of all contracts over £5,000 in the Councils' Contracts Register
+Publish details of all contracts over £5,000 in the Council's' Contracts Register